Italy Starts Peer-to-Peer Mentoring Program

 Italy Starts is designed to be a self-administered program.
 Resources such as articles, videos, and other useful materials will be provided.
 Teachers are asked to select students to participate based on their interest in the program, their availability during the month of June, and their English language skills.
 They will be collaborating online with non-Italian speakers.
 Teachers are not directly involved with the delivery of Italy Starts, yet your students will certainly have ideas to share about their experience.

 When you register for Italy Starts, you agree to actively participate in all the meetings and activities with the team to which you will be assigned.
 Your team of high school students (4-6 people) will be working with university Mentors who will guide you in your discovery of how to realize an idea for a business or social venture.
 You will need a Gmail account to access the program.

 The following are illustrative examples of how the program can be adopted by a Partner University, based on real cases:

 The Partner University students have backgrounds in business and entrepreneurship, and part of the purpose of their study abroad experience is to gain hands-on experience combined with service.
 Italy Starts fits both objectives and helps build a sense of responsibility towards the younger generations.

 The Partner University shares the Italy Starts program with its students and primes them to think about how to guide the Mentees through it.
 The final output of each working group will be a prototype of the business idea, a brief powerpoint presentation and a very short pitch, delivered on the last day.

 Italy Starts 2021 saw the transition of the program to online delivery.
-Increasingly international in reach, Italy Starts had 55 Mentors from Partner Universities in the U.S., Armenia, Nigeria, and Lebanon mentored high school students from across Italy.
+Increasingly international in reach, Italy Starts has had 183 Mentors from Partner Universities in the U.S., Armenia, Pakistan, Nigeria, and Lebanon mentored nearly 500 high school students from across Italy.